 BIS has also been asked by the Treasury to plan for up to 40 per cent of its budget being slashed by 2020.
 Pressure is now growing on the government to protect FE provision from further cuts, and trim the HE budget instead.

-A report by the influential Policy Exchange thinktank, due to be published next month, argues for funding to be redistributed from university to FE provision.
+In it together A report by the influential Policy Exchange thinktank, due to be published next month, argues for funding to be redistributed from university to FE provision.

 TES understands that representatives from the right-leaning thinktank briefed policymakers at 10 Downing Street last month on the importance of FE, skills and adult education.